bkesterbyld/maroon-potato/src/pages/index.md

       #### Save your brain for high level work

-      Above is a global computing network that replaces databases, backend frameworks, app servers, containers, DevOps and more.
+      Above is a global computing network that replaces databases, backend coding, app servers, containers, DevOps and scores of low level tasks.
 The experience is no code and fast, freeing your brain to focus on UX, client logic and other higher level work.
     actions: []
     video_embed_html: ''
     media_position: top